ethanchuicy/insti_resistance_model/README.md

-# insti_resistance_model
-Model used in Machine Learning Prediction of HIV1 Drug Resistance against Integrase Strand Transfer Inhibitors
+# Linear regression Model for Machine Learning Prediction of HIV1 Drug Resistance against Integrase Strand Transfer Inhibitors

+This repository contains code used in the publication:
+Machine Learning Prediction of HIV1 Drug Resistance against Integrase Strand Transfer Inhibitors, Ching Yu Chui and A.W.
+Edith Chan, Journal, 2025.

+## Overview
+A logistic regression model was used in the above publication to look at INSTI resistance patterns in HIV integrase.

+## Files
+model.ipynb: Main notebook used for training and evaluation